As freelance web and graphic designers, it’s our job to listen to feedback and complete revisions so the client is happy with their final design.

 Using a script takes the ickiness away and makes the conversation less personal.

-Without a script, you probably spend 30 minutes each time writing it, dreading how your client will react.
-But your client will probably read it and agree to stick to your terms, because they’re not as scary and demanding as you think they’re going to be.
+Without a script you’ll probably spend 30 minutes writing these replies each time you need to, agonizing over every word, worrying how your client will react.
+But your client will probably read it and agree to stick to your terms, because they’re not as scary and unreasonable as you think they’re going to be.

 They’re reasonable if you are reasonable.
 And simply reminding your client of your terms IS reasonable.